 1. Increase Your Budget for Video

-If you don't believe me, take it from Apple and Facebook, who are both spending billions of dollars in 2018 to create original video content.
+If you don't believe me, take it from Apple and Facebook, who are both spent billions of dollars in 2018 to create original video content.
 These are two very successful businesses whose business models didn't need to expand to video, however, these tech giants realize that there is massive potential in creating video content.

 Now, I know what you're thinking.
 "That's all great, Britt, but I'm not Apple or Facebook, and I definitely don't have billions of dollars to spend."
 You're right, but that's not my point.